elucidata/ogre2/ReadMe.md

 Returns a lightweight 'cursor' object that has the same API as an Ogre object, but is bound to the specified `path` as the root.
 If you subscribe to events on cursors, the callbacks will only be triggered when an element of the graph has changed for this `path`.

+### `getPrevious( path, step=0)`

+Returns data from history.
+Step 0 is the previous version.
+If you set the `maxHistory` to a higher amount than the default of 1, you can get values up to that many steps back.

+Note: Stored revisions of the graph are for the whole tree.

 ### `merge( path, object )`
 ### `push( path, array )`
 ### `unshift( path, array )`